Dan-dtp/scheduler/README.md

 Development Setup

-Import the project as a Maven project in your IDE Ensure Java 17 SDK is configured
+Import the project as a Maven project in your IDE Ensure Java 17 (or higher) SDK  is configured
 Run AppMain.java to start the application
 License